pdgilbert/LoRaGPS/README.md

 ```
 in .bashrc

-Install LoRaGPS_base.py and run it
+Install LoRaGPS_base and run it
 ```
-  python3 LoRaGPS_base.py
+  python3 LoRaGPS_base
 ```

 It might be possible to run OpenCPN on the base station, in which case the AIS feed from
-`LoRaGPS_base.py` can go to localhost with no special iptables configuration as below.
+`LoRaGPS_base` can go to localhost with no special iptables configuration as below.
 (If the base station is a Raspberry Pi, that may involve building OpenCPN rather than
 just installing it.)
-Otherwise the `LoRaGPS_base.py` will need to broadcast from a network port on the base station
+Otherwise the `LoRaGPS_base` will need to broadcast from a network port on the base station
 so that other computers can use the AIS feed.
 On a Raspberry Pi that may require setting up
 iptables to allow the python code to open the port.
 See the 'Install a firewall' section of
 https://www.raspberrypi.org/documentation/configuration/security.md.